topgrade-rs/topgrade-rs.github.io/src/platforms.md

 - macOS
 - Windows

-Depending on the platform, available software and the configuration file, topgrade runs upgrades for any of the following:
+Depending on the platform, available software and the configuration file, topgrade runs upgrades for any of the following (multiple sections can apply at once):

 ## Remote execution